Oroville Chinese Temple: Chan Room

 Built in 1864, the Chan Room (adjacent to the Main Temple) is also referred to as "Suey Cing Bak".
-The room was constructed in remembrance of general Chan Low Kwan (Soong Dynasty) who was also referred to as the "Viscount of Purification".
-As a note of reference, all by the name of Chan or Chin (Wong Tun district, Toy Sun county of Kwangtung province) were direct descendants of Chan Low Kwan.
+The room was constructed in remembrance of general Chan Low Kwan (Song Dynasty) who was also referred to as the "Viscount of Purification".
+As a note of reference, all by the name of Chan or Chin (Wong Tun district, Toy Sun county of Guangdong province) were direct descendants of Chan Low Kwan.
 There are many artifacts in this room but one that is most noteworthy is a large, teak bridal sedan chair of Chinese Imperial Palace quality.
 Equipped with curtains, the chair was used in parades and wedding ceremonies.

 Council Room

 Built in 1868, the Council Room houses a beautiful hanging screen of carved wood with gold leaf overlay.
 Also in the room are two procession shrines which were carried in parades during Chinese festivals.
 The room was used primarily for business transactions.
 Since there were few literate Chinese in Oroville in the latter 19th century, It is surmised that the few learned Chinese men in Oroville at the time assisted others in recording their transactions.